mmozeiko/rpi/README.md

     # remove debugging informaton to have smaller binaries
     arm-linux-gnueabihf-strip --strip-unneeded "${PREFIX}"/lib/*.so "${PREFIX}"/lib/dri/*.so

-Now you'll have bunch of binaries in "${PREFIX}" folder.
+Now you'll have bunch of binaries in `${PREFIX}` folder.
 Copy them to your RaspberryPi:

     scp "${PREFIX}"/lib/{dri/vc4_dri.so,libEGL.so.1,libGLESv2.so.2,libgbm.so.1,libglapi.so.0,libdrm.so.2,libexpat.so.1,libz.so.1} pi@raspberrypi.local: